 Chronic Disease Prevention and Management

 In Ontario the top 5% of our patients consumes 66% of our health care spending.
 It is essential that we improve the patient experience and overall population health through better care coordination, enhanced care quality and standardization of evidence-based care pathways to achieve better health outcomes.
-The Erie St. Clair Local Health Integration Network (ESC LHIN) is committed to advancing and implementing LHIN-wide CDM care pathways and service delivery models to better support our highest users of healthcare in achieving positive health outcomes.
+We are committed to advancing and implementing CDM care pathways and service delivery models to better support our highest users of healthcare in achieving positive health outcomes.

 In order to improve the overall patient experience and population health while containing costs, there is a need to effectively manage their conditions through health system transformation.